calcvids/calcvids.github.io/pages/instructorinfo.md

 Using Ximera
 ---------------
- - Instructors:
+ - Instructors
-   - Send us a class roster; we will return the roster with a user name and password for each student
+   - Send us a class roster; we will return the roster with a user name and password for each student.
-   - Students are able to print a certificate after completing each Ximera set that shows which videos they have watched and their score on the post-video questions.
-Instructors can ask students to submit this certificate to verify completion of the assignment
+   - Students will be able to print a certificate after completing each Ximera set that shows their progress through the set.
+Instructors can ask students to submit this certificate to verify completion of the assignment.
    - The research team will create a folder on Google Drive for each instructor; this folder will contain a spreadsheet for each Ximera set that students complete that shows the date/time the students watched the videos and their score on the post-video questions.
 This folder will be updated daily at 9:30 AM (Eastern US time).
-To access the folder, instructors should send their Google (or Google-connected) email address to Matt Thomas (<mthomas7@ithaca.edu>)
+To access the folder, instructors should send their Google (or Google-connected) email address to Matt Thomas (<mthomas7@ithaca.edu>).
- - Students:
+ - Students
-  - Each student will receive a user name and password from their instructor to log in to Ximera.
+   - To log in to Ximera, each student will receive a user name and password from their instructor.
    - Students need to log in to Ximera each time they start an assignment.
 [This screenshot](Logging_in_to_Ximera.png) shows how to log in.
    - Students can download a certificate of completion.
-Here are instructions for downloading a Ximera certificate in [MS Word format](Ximera_Certificate_Instructions.docx) and in [PDF format](Ximera_Certificate_Instructions.pdf)
+Here are instructions for downloading a Ximera certificate in [MS Word format](Ximera_Certificate_Instructions.docx) and in [PDF format](Ximera_Certificate_Instructions.pdf).

 Human subjects information
 --------------------------
-- Instructors will need to complete a [consent form](Instructor_Informed_Consent-Fillable.pdf)
+- Instructors will need to complete a [consent form](Instructor_Informed_Consent-Fillable.pdf).
-- Students will give consent (or not) to participate as part of the "Ximera Introduction".
-Please emphasize to your students that they will be watching the videos and completing the tasks as part of their regular class activities; giving consent lets the researchers use their data to help students learn calculus
+- Students will give consent (or not) to participate as part of the "Ximera Introduction."
+Please emphasize to your students that they will be watching the videos and completing the tasks as part of their regular class activities; giving consent lets the researchers use their data to help students learn calculus.
 - Students who are younger than 18 years old will need to get parental consent to participate.
-We will provide a consent form soon
+We will provide a consent form soon.

 Resources
 ---------